ebourg/StrataDocs/guide/features/features.md

 The APIs differ primarily in the amount of data they can handle.

 The Pricer-level API provides the ability to calculate one result (risk measure).
-The inputs are one trade one set of market data.
+The inputs consist of one trade and one set of market data.

 The Calculation-level API provides the ability to calculate many results.
-The inputs are one or more trades, one or more measures and one or more set of market data (scenarios).
+The inputs consist of one or more trades, one or more measures and one or more sets of market data (scenarios).